All Episodes

 Pick your native liberal reporter.

-Knowing that the Democrats would rip this country apart because of the Iraq war, knowing that the Democrats would actively seek the defeat of the U.S. military, and knowing that the Democrat Party would do everything they could to sabotage the war effort, I might have rethought it.
+Knowing that the Democrats would rip this country apart because of the Iraq War, knowing that the Democrats would actively seek the defeat of the U.S. military, and knowing that the Democrat Party would do everything they could to sabotage the war effort, I might have rethought it.

 I might not have, Chris.

-Had I known Obama was going to be the next president.
+I might not have, Chris, had I known Obama was going to be the next president.

 Why accept the premise that it was a debacle?